jwenz723/inContactApi_pub/README.md

 # TrueSite Pulse Plugin For Windows Performance Counter

-Template plugin for extracting metrics from the Windows Performance Counter
+Template plugin for extracting metrics from the Windows Performance Counter.
+This plugin requires powershell v2 or higher.
+(Run this command in powershell to check the version, look for the number in the 'major' column: $PSVersionTable.PSVersion)

 ### Prerequisites

 |     OS    | Linux | Windows | SmartOS | OS X |
 |:----------|:-----:|:-------:|:-------:|:----:|
 | Supported |       |    v    |         |      |

-This plugin is compatible with Redis 2.6.X or later.

 #### For Boundary Meter v4.2 or later